Theocracy: Afghanistan

 Cabinet ministers and deputies were mullahs with a "madrasah education."
 Several of them, such as the Minister of Health and Governor of the State bank, were primarily military commanders who were ready to leave their administrative posts to fight when needed.
 Military reverses that trapped them behind lines or led to their deaths increased the chaos in the national administration.
 At the national level, "all senior Tajik, Uzbek and Hazara bureaucrats" were replaced "with Pashtuns, whether qualified or not."
 Consequently, the ministries "by and large ceased to function."

 Journalist Ahmed Rashid described the Taliban government as "a secret society run by Kandaharis ... mysterious, secretive, and dictatorial."
 They did not hold elections, as their spokesman explained:

 The Sharia does not allow politics or political parties.
 That is why we give no salaries to officials or soldiers, just food, clothes, shoes, and weapons.
 We want to live a life like the Prophet lived 1400 years ago, and jihad is our right.
 We want to recreate the time of the Prophet, and we are only carrying out what the Afghan people have wanted for the past 14 years.

 They modeled their decision-making process on the Pashtun tribal council (jirga), together with what they believed to be the early Islamic model.
 Discussion was followed by a building of a consensus by the "believers".
 Before capturing Kabul, there was talk of stepping aside once a government of "good Muslims" took power, and law and order were restored.

 As the Taliban's power grew, decisions were made by Mullah Omar without consulting the jirga and without consulting other parts of the country.
 One such instance is the rejection of Loya Jirga decision about expulsion of Osama bin Laden.
 Mullah Omar visited the capital, Kabul, only twice while in power.
-Instead of an election, their leader's legitimacy came from an oath of allegiance ("Bay'ah"), in imitation of the Prophet and the first four Caliphs.
+Instead of an election, their leader's legitimacy came from an oath of allegiance ("Bay'ah"), in imitation of the Islamic prophet Muhammad and the first four Caliphs.
 On 4 April 1996, Mullah Omar had "the Cloak of Muhammad" taken from its shrine, Kirka Sharif, for the first time in 60 years.
 Wrapping himself in the relic, he appeared on the roof of a building in the center of Kandahar while hundreds of Pashtun mullahs below shouted "Amir al-Mu'minin!"
 (Commander of the Faithful), in a pledge of support.
 Taliban spokesman Mullah Wakil explained: